T of C

 2. Early Music / Historically Informed Performance as a program title

-Two of the earliest programs I did using this title came in September 2003, when I performed and lectured at the Tartu Early Music Festival; and that November, when I also took part in a program called "Music of the Middle Ages, East and West" with the Trefoil Ensemble (an impromptu event connected to the former showed me that the early Western music vocal techniques can sound very good for early qin songs).
-The most recent performances tying HIP from East and West are the ones called Music from the Time of Marco Polo.
+Two of the earliest programs I did using this title came in September 2003, when I performed and lectured at the Tartu Early Music Festival; and that November, when I also took part in a program called "Music of the Middle Ages, East and West" with the Trefoil Ensemble.
+The main program I have done tying HIP from East and West has been the ones called Music from the Time of Marco Polo.
+I have also prepared a program called Music from the Time of Matteo Ricci, but as of 2011 this had not yet been presented.

 (Return)